nnewtrp/FlightReservation/README.md

-# ✈️ Flight Reservation Mobile Application
+# ✈️ TICKETA - Flight Reservation

-This is a mobile application for **flight reservations** built with **React Native, Expo, and Firebase**.
+TICKETA is a mobile application for **flight reservations** built with **React Native, Expo, and Firebase**.
 The app allows users to search for flights, view booking history, search for airlines and airports, and access relevant information.

 ---